-So look out for a compensation translator when you’re evaluating performance management systems.
-Also known as a “dashboard,” it takes into account the pay grade of the worker and the ratings that they receive in their performance reviews.
+So look out for a compensation management tool when you’re evaluating performance management systems.
+It can take into account the pay grade of the worker and the ratings that they receive in their performance reviews.
 The system then makes automated recommendations for compensation.

-What are the advantages of a compensation translator?
+What are the advantages of a compensation management function?
 Well, the first is that the approval of pay raises happen a lot quicker, which is very good for employee morale.
 Secondly, it improves the consistency of compensation throughout the organization.

 All organizations should offer their employees the capability for skills development, as this provides additional motivation for them to improve their performance.
 If employees want to advance, then this also serves as a good way to get them to the next level.